MozMorris/dotmailer/README.md

 DotMailer
 =========

 A php class to interact with the dotMailer API.
-In order to use this class you will need an account (with API access) from dotMailer (http://www.dotmailer.com).
+In order to use this you'll need a [dotMailer](http://www.dotmailer.com/) account with API access.

 Install via Composer
 --------------------